openstack/octavia/specs/version1.1/enable-provider-driver.rst

   Removes an existing load balancer.

-  Octavia will pass in the load balancer ID and cascade bollean as parameters.
+  Octavia will pass in the load balancer object and cascade boolean as parameters.

   The load balancer will be in the ``PENDING_DELETE`` provisioning_status when it is passed to the driver.
 The driver will notify Octavia that the delete